 Are you interested in becoming a Travis County Master Gardener?
-If so, it’s time to apply!
+If so, it is time to apply for master gardener training!

 In order to receive an application, you must attend one of our three information sessions.
-Seating at each session is limited, so please arrive early to secure a seat.
+Seating at each session is limited, so please arrive early to secure a seat (no RSVP required).

 All information sessions will be held at the Texas A&M AgriLife Extension Service office, 1600-B Smith Rd, Austin, TX 78721

-If you are unable to attend one of the 3 sessions offered, you will need to wait until the 2014 information sessions are offered, and thus you will not be able to apply for the 2020 program.
+If you are unable to attend one of the 3 sessions offered, you will not be able to apply for the 2020 program.
 You are welcome to try again when the 2021 information sessions are available.

-After applications are received and reviewed, 50 applicants will be chosen for interviews.
-A maximum of 30 applicants will be accepted into the program.
-The fee for the 2013 Master Gardener program in Travis County is $250, payable upon acceptance into the program.
+The fee for the 2020 Master Gardener program in Travis County is $250, payable upon acceptance into the program.

-The course will meet every Tuesday, from 8 AM to 5 PM, from September 10 through November 19, at the Travis County East Service Center, 6011 Blue Bluff Rd.
+The course will meet every Tuesday, 8 AM to 5 PM, from June 2 through July 28, at the Travis County Extension office, 1600 Smith Rd, Austin, 78721

-If you are accepted into the training program, complete the classroom training, and pass the final exam at the end of the course, you will be required to complete a minimum of 50 hours of volunteer service by October 31 of the following year.
-Your volunteer hours will be spent on various Extension-approved projects, which will be explained to you during the program.
+If you are accepted into the training program, complete the classroom training, and pass the final exam at the end of the course, you will be required to complete a minimum of 50 hours of volunteer service by July 31 of the following year (2021 in this case).
+Your volunteer hours are with various Extension-approved projects as explained during the program.

 Participants earn the title “Texas Master Gardener” after they have completed the training course, passed the final exam, and fulfilled their volunteer commitment.